Diversity marketing isn’t about political correctness, it’s about the bottom line. So, which companies are doing it and are they doing it well?

 It acknowledges that, even within one culture, audiences will have different experiences and expectations.

-Diversity marketing tries to recognise subgroups encompassing ethnicity, age and gender, religions and physical environments.
+Diversity marketing tries to recognize subgroups encompassing ethnicity, age and gender, religions and physical environments.

-It’s a departure from more traditional marketing efforts that targeted all communications at, for example, white anglo saxon protestants (‘WASPs’).
-Diversity marketing recognizes that organisations may need to communicate differently with diverse groups to achieve success.
+It’s a departure from more traditional marketing efforts that targeted all communications at, for example, white Anglo Saxon protestants (‘WASPs’).
+Diversity marketing recognizes that organizations may need to communicate differently with diverse groups to achieve success.

 Diversity marketing perhaps shouldn’t be confused with being inclusive for reasons of political correctness: it’s a pragmatic approach that wants to better segment audiences in order to sell to them in the best way possible.